aeternity/aepp-gomoku-js/README.md

 After setting up both accounts you need to replace the public key and private key in src/client/index.js with keys belonging to one of the accounts (client or server).

-### Tokens
+### ættos

-Make sure that you've at least 100 tokens on each account.
+Make sure that you've at least 100 ættos on each account.
 For more information how to get some ættos for testing purposes like playing the Gomuku game, go to [this](https://forum.aeternity.com/t/get-some-aettos-for-testing-purposes/1754/21) forum post.

 ## Installation and Running